Find Out What's New with Rolling Doors and Security Grilles - Welcome to Cornell's Blog!

 Please reference the chart below for information of each entrapment device:

-Now that we’ve covered the basics of what the UL 325 standard is and requires, let’s look at why you should care about it.
+Now that we’ve covered the basics of what the UL 325 standard is and requires, let’s dive into the importance of this standard.

 While CornellCookson complies with the UL 325 standard, commitment is needed from every party involved.
 Not only is the manufacturer responsible for the safety of these products, but also the designer, specifier, dealer, installer, technician, and end user.
 The new standard affects the entire process from specification to installation and use.
 By complying with the UL 325 standard, you will be providing the highest safety and liability prevention available for these systems from start to finish.
 Ensuring that the product is safe is everyone’s accountability and CornellCookson’s primary concern.

 Cornell is the industry leading rolling door, security grille and closure product experts since 1828.
-To inquire how Cornell's long history of innovation and customer service can help you with your next rolling door project, call 1-800-233-8366!
+To inquire how Cornell's long history of innovation and customer service can help you with your next rolling door project, contact us today!